NorryYing/cardinality-dissertation-code/README.md

 * Sensitivity of (L_1) Minimization to Parameter Choice
 * The Trimmed Lasso
 * Fast Iterative Hard Thresholding Methods with Pruning Gradient Computations

----

-## 8. Current Status

-This project is still in the early implementation stage.

-The first coding target is to build a small sparse portfolio prototype using Yahoo Finance data and Gurobi.

-After that, the same structure will be extended to OR-Library portfolio datasets and sparse regression datasets.